BPCI-Robotics/notebook-24-25/notebook.md

 Hello!
 We are the VEX robotics team at Birchmount Park Collegiate Institute in Scarborough, ON.

 ## Our members

 * **Tyler**: Tyler is very good at coming up with designs for anything from little contraptions to whole subsystems.
 * **Colin**: Colin is a good builder and designer, able to quickly construct new designs.

 * **Wesley**: Wesley has a firm grasp on programming principles, and can solve problems quickly.
 * **Aseer** Aseer is a good programmer who has a wide range of experience in different technologies.

 # Allen
 Allen was the first robot we ever brought to a competition, and he served us well.
 He is named for our mascot Allen, who is the monkey responsible for bringing Allen wrenches to the team members.
 It was a very simple robot which had gone through many designs, as we were learning a lot about how to design robots.

 ## Design

+### Drivetrain

 Allen was built on an all-iron drivetrain, based on the clawbot.

-### Drivetrain
+It employed two motors to power the basic drive (motors directly to wheels, no gears).
+Later we had done some testing with using four motors on the drivetrain.

 ### Intake mechanism

 ### Launcher mechanism

+The launcher mechanism was the part which took the most time.
+It also has an unorthodox design.
+It uses a motor to stretch a rubber band and hold it in the tensioned position, then a pneumatic piston pushes a gear to release the axle from the motor.
+This causes the tension to release all at once and launch the triball.
+As you might expect, this design is a bit unreliable, but designs like this really show our creativity when we are short on resources.
+We did not have flex wheels or fly wheels or 600 RPM motors, and we could not afford anything.
+You can see the problems here.

 ## Problems encountered

 ### Pneumatics failure

 During building and the competition, we had a habit of inflating the pneumatics tank to above its maximum rated pressure to try and fit more air in it.
 We did not realize that this would lead to a failure of the bike pump valve, such that it would not hold air anymore.
 So any mechanism involving pneumatics was off the table, such as our triball launcher.
 We had to change our strategy at this point.

+So we could not launch triballs any more.
+Our only option left was to push around other robots (with two motors?) or to just push triballs into the nets.
+Even that had problems.

-Later we had solved this problem by sealing the end of the tank with the bike pump valve, and instead using the tubes themselves to connect to the small end of the bike pump.
+Much later, we had solved this problem by sealing the end of the tank with the bike pump valve, and instead using the tubes themselves to connect to the small end of the bike pump.

 ### `JiggleIt` function

 ### Stuck on a triball
 During one of the games in the competition (Over Under), the robot got stuck on a triball, and was unable to move for the rest of the game.
 This reflects the fact that we iterated the design a lot on-site, and had no time to test or drive it.
 Otherwise, such an issue would have been easily detected.